-Request for Extension of Experiences in Schools Placement
+Request for Deferral of Experiences in Schools Placement

-No extension is given for Year 1 Experience in Schools placement.
-Extension of the Experiences in Schools placements is not recommended.
-Teacher Candidates must request an extension of their Experiences in Schools placement (PRAC course) in writing to the Practicum Office (Queen's) or the Concurrent Office (Queen's-Trent) to explain the reason for this request.
-Teacher Candidates must first be registered in the PRAC course in order to request an extension.
-If the extension is approved, an incomplete grade form must be signed and Teacher Candidates have one calendar year, until April 30, to complete their placement.
+Candidates must complete PRAC 110 in their first year and cannot request a deferral for Year 1 Experience in Schools placement.
+Deferral of the Experiences in Schools placements is not recommended in order to keep candidates on-track in their program.
+Teacher Candidates must request in writing to the Practicum Office (Queen's) or the Concurrent Office (Queen's-Trent) reasons for requesting a deferral of a second or third year PRAC course.
+Teacher Candidates must first be registered in the PRAC course in order to request a deferral.
+If the request to defer a PRAC course is approved, the candidate will be dropped from the PRAC course and will be re-registered in the course the following year.
 Successful completion in current PRAC course is a prerequisite for any subsequent PRAC course.